run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/configuration/risk-category.md

-title: Register risk category
+title: Registering risk category
-Description:Is intended to register the risks categories that will be used during the risk registration.
+Description:Intended to register the risks categories that will be used during the risk registration.
-# Register risk category
+# Registering risk category

 This functionality is intended to register the risks categories that will be used during the risk registration.